The Hat Project

 Developed in partnership with Penrith Regional Gallery and Penrith City Council, through their Aboriginal Liaison Officer and Senior Cultural Development Officer.

-The Hat Project involves a series of workshops with an experienced creative Milliner Catherine Kelly.
-Aboriginal artists, Elders and participants will meet together, learn new skills and talk about the past and how it has shaped their identities.
-The associated significance of the hat offers a unique sculptural form for self-expression, The Hat Project is particularly concerned with a period of time in Australia’s history when Sunday was sacred, and when people dressed in their best clothes for church and for family gatherings, picnic and race days.
+The Hat Project began with exploring a particular time in Australia’s history when Sunday was sacred, and when people dressed in their best clothes for church, for family gatherings, picnic and race days.
 The Christian church and its historical association with mission communities has left a mixed legacy for many Aboriginal people.
 Remembered is both the joy of community, family and shared faith, but also the loss of traditional practices and paternalistic control.
 Aboriginal domestic servant often became very skilled at dressmaking and hat making.